NicolasRestrep/223_course/homework/chapter_7.md

 nobel_winners <- read_csv("../Data/nobel_winners.csv")
 ```

-Given that we are only interested in scientific nobel prizes, let's get rid of the Nobel Peace prize.
-We will also create a column that indicates whether the recepient was born in the US.
+Given that we are only interested in scientific Nobel prizes, let's get rid of the Nobel Peace prize.
+We will also create a column that indicates whether the receipient was born in the US.

 ```r